salahmezenner/online_store/README.md

-# 🛍️ MyStore – Full-Stack E-Commerce Web App
+# 🛍️   SalahStore – Full-Stack E-Commerce Web App

 > A modern online shopping experience built with **Django** and **Bootstrap** — featuring products, categories, a dynamic cart, and a secure checkout flow.